-Landslide colluvium and/or landslide-prone bedrock is mapped underlying most of the site, three discrete landslides were observed at the Project (as mapped on Figures 3A-C), and steep slopes are at the site that may be prone to instability.
-We therefore rate the risk from landslides and slope instability as high, although this risk likely lessens with increasing distance eastward from the range front and from the downcut slopes bordering the unnamed creek.

-Given the above, we recommend that slope stability be evaluated by the Project geotechnical engineer based on site-specific soil conditions and the data provided in this report.
+Mixed landslide and slope colluvium is mapped in the Project area and a slump deposit of unknown provenance was observed in test pit TP-1.
+No specific failures are evident on air photos, but three discrete landslides were observed in similar slopes nearby by Western Geologic (2020).
+Steep slopes are also at the site that may be prone to instability.
+We therefore rate the risk from landslides and slope failures as moderate.
+Given this, we recommend that slope stability be evaluated by the Project geotechnical engineer based on site-specific soil conditions and the data provided in this report.
 Recommendations should be provided to reduce the landslide hazard risk if factors of safety are determined to be unsuitable.
 Water, steep man-made cuts, and non-engineered fill materials are often major contributors to slope instability.
-Care should therefore also be taken to maintain proper site drainage, that site grading does not destabilize slopes at the site without prior geotechnical analysis and grading plans, and that water from man-made sources is minimized in potentially unstable slope areas.
+Care should therefore also be taken to maintain proper site drainage and that site grading does not destabilize slopes at the site without prior geotechnical analysis and grading plans.

-7.9 Debris Flows
+6.9 Debris Flows

 Debris flow hazards are typically associated with unconsolidated alluvial fan deposits at the mouths of large range-front drainages, such as those along the Wasatch Front.
-Debris flows have historically significant damage in the Wasatch Front area.
-As discussed in Section 6.1, jackstrawed trees suggestive of possible sediment and water transport from debris flow/flood events were observed in the floodplain of the unnamed creek.
-However, no other evidence of characteristic debris flows features was observed in the creek floodplain and the test pits showed no deposits believed to be from past debris flows and floods.
+Debris flows have historically caused significant damage in the Wasatch Front area.
+The site is not located in a mapped alluvial fan, no evidence for characteristic debris flow features was observed at the site, and no deposits from debris flows were evident in the onsite test pits.
+Based on all the above, we rate the risk from debris flows as low.